-All classes from Years Four to Six will be part of the one-to-one laptop progam.
+Students from Years Four to Six join our BYOD iPad (with keyboard) progam.
 K-3 classes all have access to iPads within their class.
-If there is a Year 3/4 class the Year 3 parents have the option to join the program however it is not expected.
+If there is a Year 3/4 class the Year 3 parents have the option to join the BYOD iPad (with keyboard) program however it is not expected.

 Why not use Windows computers?